syncfusion-content/wpf-docs/wpf/DockingManager/Auto-Hide-Window.md

 ![](Auto-Hide-Window_images/Auto-Hide-Window_img9.jpeg)

-To enable or disable the Autohide functionality for a specific child in the DockingManager , an attached property **CanAutoHide** is used.
-By default its value is **true**,to disable this functionality turn its value to **false**.
+To enable or disable the Autohide functionality for a specific child in the DockingManager, an attached property **CanAutoHide** is used.
+By default its value is **true**, to disable this functionality you can set its value to **false**.

 {% highlight xml %}